 You probably use your analytics reports to manage retail inventory and gauge employee sales performance.
 But reporting and analytics software is also an incredibly powerful tool for any retail marketing strategy.

-You can analyse your data to glean insights into your customers’ purchase behaviour, which can then form the basis for your marketing strategies and tactics.
+You can analyse your data to glean insights into your customers’ purchase behaviour, combining it with current retail marketing trends, which can then form the basis for your marketing strategies and tactics.

 If you see certain products skyrocket in sales, for instance, you might consider pairing the popular product with other merchandise in your store and communicating the promotion through a campaign.
 This can help you leverage the popularity of one product to increase sales of another.
 Or, if you see products that are lagging in sales, you might create innovative promotions or discounts to jump-start sales.